GalaChain/sdk/docs/chaincode-deployment.md

 galachain test-deploy <image-tag>
 ```

-Deploying to GalaChain mainnet:
+Deploying to GalaChain sandbox:

 ```
 galachain deploy <image-tag>
 ```

-This command schedules deployment of published chaincode Docker image to GalaChain testnet or mainnet.
+This command schedules deployment of published chaincode Docker image to GalaChain testnet or sandbox.
 In order to get the information about the current status of deployments, you need to use `galachain info` command.

 ```mermaid